digdilem/dartmoorwalking.org/content/post/2019-04-25/index.md

 This is a good vantage point to view the Ace Fields to the Southeast on the lower slopes of Birch Tor.

 > Legend records that there are four fields, each one shaped for the suites of a pack of cards.
 A young tin mining wastrel, name of Jan Reynolds, dared to play cards during a church sermon.
 The Devil descended and bore Jan away on his large and fierce black horse, never to be seen again.
-As he was bourne away, Jan dropped his cards, forming these enclosures.
+As he was borne away, Jan dropped his cards, forming these enclosures.
 (Full story at the link below)

 * [Legendary Dartmoor - Jan Reynolds](https://www.legendarydartmoor.co.uk/2016/03/25/jan_reynolds/)